eliranmal/cajon/README.md

 - ğŸ“ any continuous solids must not exceed the available plywood board dimensions: 300x600x6 millimeters.
   as a result:
   - the box top, bottom and sides would have to be laminated from two layers.
-    this can be a merit as it frees the builder from making any rabate joints
+    this results in a build which is free from any rabate joints

 ## current progress